LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 A more complex email message is shown below.
 This message has a :mailheader:`Content-Type` of :mimetype:`multipart/alternative`.
-The body of the message is divided into two parts: one text part and one HTML part.
+The body of the message is divided into two parts, one text part and one HTML part.
 The parts are divided using the boundary specified in the :mailheader:`Content-Type` header (``---=_NEXT_fda4fcaab6``).